cloro

 cloro homepage

-Best for: SEO, AI search, and brand-monitoring teams that need parsed JSON for Google SERP plus AI Overview, AI Mode, ChatGPT, Perplexity, Gemini, and Copilot through one API and one auth.
+Best for: SEO, AI search, and brand-monitoring teams that need parsed JSON for Google SERP plus AI Overview, AI Mode, ChatGPT, Perplexity, Gemini, and Copilot through one API.

 cloro’s SERP API is built around the post-AIO SERP.
-The same endpoint family returns parsed responses for Google Search (with AI Overview and AI Mode), ChatGPT Search, Perplexity, Copilot, Gemini, and Grok — with the actual cited source URLs each surface used.
+One endpoint family returns parsed responses for Google Search (with AI Overview and AI Mode), ChatGPT Search, Perplexity, Copilot, Gemini, and Grok — each carrying the cited source URLs that surface used.

-That cross-surface coverage is the differentiator in 2026: tracking rank without tracking AI citation captures half the modern SERP, and tracking only one AI surface captures less than that. cloro returns all of them through /v1/monitor/google and per-surface variants with a stable response shape.
+That cross-surface coverage is what makes cloro one of the best SERP APIs for AI-native work in 2026.
+Tracking rank without tracking AI citation captures half the modern SERP. cloro returns every surface through /v1/monitor/google and per-surface variants.

 Key features

-• One endpoint family across Google SERP, AI Overview, AI Mode, ChatGPT Search, Perplexity, Copilot, Gemini, Grok
+• One endpoint family across Google SERP, AI Overview, AI Mode, ChatGPT Search, Perplexity, Copilot, Gemini, and Grok.

-• Parsed AI Overview with text, markdown, citations, sources, inline videos, and any injected ads as structured fields
+• Parsed AI Overview with text, markdown, citations, sources, inline videos, and injected ads as structured fields.

-• Full SERP envelope: organic results, sponsored ads (top + bottom with sitelinks), People Also Ask with expansions, related searches
+• Full SERP envelope: organic results, sponsored ads, People Also Ask, and related searches.

 Pros

-• Deepest AI Overview parsing on this list — full source list, citation positions, inline videos, ads
+• Deepest AI Overview parsing on this list — full source list, citation positions, videos, and ads.

-• Cross-surface coverage means one vendor for Google + Bing + every major AI search surface
+• Cross-surface coverage means one vendor for Google, Bing, and every major AI search surface.

-• Credit-pool pricing — per-call consumption inside a monthly bundle, so cost tracks actual usage instead of a fixed search count
+• Credit-pool pricing tracks actual usage instead of a fixed search count.

-• Modern API design — typed responses, clean error semantics, async webhook delivery
+• Modern API design — typed responses and clean error semantics.

 Cons

-• Monthly plan minimum ($100/mo Hobby) — teams with very low or sporadic volume may find pure pay-as-you-go (DataForSEO) cheaper at the bottom end
+• Monthly plan minimum ($100/mo Hobby) — very low-volume teams may find pay-as-you-go cheaper.

-• Newer product than the longest-running SERP APIs; less established as a vendor in procurement processes
+• Newer product than the longest-running SERP APIs, so less established in procurement.

 Tier 2: Established multi-engine SERP APIs

-These are the long-running SERP-API category leaders.
-Mature platforms, broad engine coverage, established procurement profiles.
-Differences come down to per-call cost vs latency vs vertical depth vs AI-surface coverage.
+These are the long-running category leaders — mature platforms with broad engine coverage.
+Differences come down to per-call cost, latency, vertical depth, and AI-surface coverage.

 2. SerpApi — best breadth of search-engine coverage